-We are committed to protecting and respecting your privacy.
-We are a data controller under UK law This means we are responsible for determining the purposes for which and the manner in which the personal information provided to us is processed.
+This means we are responsible for determining the purposes for which and the manner in which your personal data is processed.

-Personal Information means information that identifies you personally such as your name, photo or contact details, or data that can be linked with such information in order to identify you.
+Personal Information means information that identifies you personally such as your name, photo, contact details, appointment details, medical record details or data that can be linked with such information in order to identify you.

 What does this statement relate to?

 This statement sets out the basis on which any personal information we collect from you, or that you provide to us or that is provided to us by other third parties will be processed by us.
 Please read this statement carefully to understand our practices regarding your personal information and how we will treat it.